jsdelivrbot/The-Solar-System/README.md

 # The-Solar-System

 A quick and immersive journey through our Solar System with a soft primer on Gravitational Physics.
-Must read for aspiring astronomers, young star-gazers and all the little science enthusiasts out there.
+Must read for aspiring astronomers, star-gazers and   science enthusiasts of all ages out there.

 Learn how our planetary system works, what it's like in space and how astronomy connects all pieces of science together!

 ## A Quick Tutorial:
+It is utter simple to write a book on bubblin.
+Each page of the book is effectively a webpage (an iframe) that holds your HTML, CSS, JavaScript and external resources (Like jQuery over CDN) together to render a page.
+It is *sandboxed* by default.

-If you've been on Codepen for front-end experiments then you'll surely find writing superbooks *super easy*.
+If you've been on Codepen before you'll find writing superbooks *super easy*.
 Check out some of the [demos](http://codepen.io/marvindanig/public/) that we did there that are now a part of this book.

 *Feel free to use any of the code from Github or Codepen for your own project.*

+Note: you'll require at least working knowledge of HTML, CSS and JavaScript to be able to compose pages of your book on Bubblin.
+If you're completely new to frontend development you might want to quickly [grab the basics](http://www.codecademy.com/en/tracks/web) now.

 #### Tut-1
-It's very likely that you'll need [CSS](https://github.com/bubblin/The-Solar-System/blob/master/css/page-9/style.css) that scales the text of a page across mobile, tablets and desktop.
-See [page-9](https://bubbl.in/book/the-solar-system-by-marvin-danig/9) of the book, for example.
+It's very likely that you'll need default [styles](https://github.com/bubblin/The-Solar-System/blob/master/css/page-9/style.css) to scale text of a page across multiple devices - a.k.a. mobile, tablets and desktops.
+Try viewing [page-9](https://bubbl.in/book/the-solar-system-by-marvin-danig/9) of the book on your iPhone, iPad and Desktop, for example.

 Observe that we're using `VW` or `viewport width` to scale the text here.
 Also  the very little amount CSS that is required! :-)